friedav/PH125.9x_Capstone_MovieLens/README.md

+# PH125.9x: Capstone - MovieLens Project

+This repository contains FD's implementation of the MovieLens project.

+## Instructions (copied from course materials)

 Your submission for this project is three files:

-  Your report in PDF format
+- Your report in PDF format
-Your report in Rmd format
+- Your report in Rmd format
-A script in R format that generates your predicted movie ratings and RMSE score
+- A script in R format that generates your predicted movie ratings and RMSE score

 You may upload the three files directly to the edX platform or submit a GitHub link in the text response box below.